 The remuneration related to stock-based compensation in the table above represents the entire fair value of the stock options issued to key management, and fair value of Restricted Share Units issued to the management and employees as their annual bonus payments during the year, which are being recognized as expense over the related vesting periods.

-Accounts payable and accrued liabilities as of June 30, 2022, includes short-term amounts owing to key management of the Company for bonuses and convertible debenture interest, totaling \$326,955 (December 31, 2021 - \$395,487).
+As of March 31, 2023, amounts owing to key management in connection with reimbursement of business expenses, and convertible debentures was \$ 370,140 (December 31, 2022 - \$365,645).

 Clear Blue's Addressable Market